top of page

 • Avoidance of anything related to traumatic event or loss

-• Being easily startled, hypervigilant, and guarded
+• Being easily startled, hyper-vigilant, and guarded

 • Control Issues